Age Isn't Everything: Is the ChondroFiller Injection Suitable for Older Adults?

 Challenging the Age Stereotype

 It is often assumed that age is the deciding factor for joint treatments.
-In reality, what usually matters more is the condition of the joint and a person’s overall health.
-ChondroFiller is a non-surgical, intra-articular collagen injection used to support joint preservation in osteoarthritis and joint wear — and age alone should not automatically rule it out.
+In reality, what usually matters more is the condition of the joint and a person's overall health.
+The ChondroFiller injection is a non-surgical, ultrasound-guided, outpatient collagen injection used to support joint preservation in osteoarthritis and joint wear — and age alone should not automatically rule it out.
 This article looks at how older adults might still be considered under the right circumstances.

 What Is the ChondroFiller Injection?